Words from the Senior Pastor Regarding the Recent Anti-Asian Prejudice – March 28, 2021

 I found some of the comments in my earlier article are still relevant.
 So I am reposting a few sentences below.

-The biblical principle on human equality is clear.
+“The biblical principle on human equality is clear.
 We are all equal under God because we are all created in His image.
-The Prophet Isaiah tells us that seeking justice, encouraging the oppressed, and defending the fatherless are more pleasing to God than performing religious acts (Isaiah 1:11-17).
-The Prophet Amos said the same thing (Amos 5:21-24).
-In the New Testament, equality in Christ is affirmed in Galatians 3:26-28.
+Prophet Isaiah tells us that seeking justice, encouraging the oppressed, and defending the fatherless are more pleasing to God than performing religious acts (Is.
+1:11-17).
+Prophet Amos basically says the same thing (Amos 5:21-24).
+In the New Testament, equality in Christ is affirmed in Galatians 3:26-28.”